johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 uid       [ultimate] Bob (Bob's Comment) <bob@gmail.com>
 sub   2048R/0199AA57 2018-04-15
 ```
-The output provides the same information about public keys as explained for the private keys in the section above.
+The output above provides information about keys on the public keyring exactly as explained in the section above for keys on the private key ring.

 If you wish to see a finger prints for a particular public key execute the following command.
-`gpg --fingerprint johnshearing@gmail.com`
+`gpg --fingerprint bob@gmail.com`
 The output should look something like the following:
 ```
 pub   2048R/6E477330 2018-04-15
       Key fingerprint = DE46 D08E 0666 0BD7 B010  CDEB C708 CD56 6E47 7330
-uid       [ultimate] John R Shearing (www.PrivateKeyVault.com) <johnshearing@gmail.com>
+uid       [ultimate] Bob (Bob's comment) <bob@gmail.com>
 sub   2048R/0199AA57 2018-04-15
 ```
 If the email address were ommited from the command then fingerprints for all public keys would be shown.
-That shows one way that UniqueIds are used to specify a key when making GPG commands.
+That shows one way that UniqueIds are used to specify a particular key when making GPG commands.
 The finger print is used to verify that a public key which Alice receives from Bob has not been switched out by Mallory.
 If Mallory manages to intercept Bobs public key on it's way to Alice and replaces it with his own, then Mallory will be able to decrypt Alices secret message instead of Bob.
 You will see how a finger print is used to prevent this right after we see how Bob sends his private key to Alice.